v-pat/fiberforge/README.md

 # FiberForge

-FiberForge is a template-based code generator for creating simple Go Fiber backend applications configured for MySQL or Postgres.
+FiberForge is a template-based code generator for creating simple Go Fiber backend applications configured for MySQL, Postgres or MongoDb.

 ## Table of Contents